Canada’s Working Holiday Visa Program for Australians

 Living and working in Canada as an Australian

-Many Aussies in Canada choose to live in Vancouver (or Vancouver Island) for the mild year-round weather, or work in the ski resorts of Banff, Whistler, Jasper & Lake Louise during the winter months.
+Many Aussies in Canada choose to live in Vancouver (or Vancouver Island) for the mild year-round weather.
+Others work in the ski resorts of Banff, Whistler, Jasper & Lake Louise during the winter months.

 Of course, they aren’t your only options!
 Cities like Toronto, Calgary, Edmonton or (if you speak French) Montreal also have great appeal.
 Smaller cities also worth considering could include Kelowna, Halifax and Winnipeg.
 However, rental properties in Toronto and Kelowna are quite expensive.